TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 0.5.6
+- Editor will be enabled also by delete key, and the existing value will be deleted.

 ### Version 0.5.5
 - Fixed minor issue: row edit event not triggered when in bottom right corner
 - Fixed issue with mouse navigation producing excess row edit events